 Publishers apply different embargo periods to the self-archiving of journal articles.
 Details of these can be found in the publisher agreement and on the website Sherpa Romeo.
 The Sherpa Romeo information can also be found in Pure.

-If a publisher does not permit self-archiving, you can invoke your right pursuant to Section 25fa of the Copyright Act (see 5 Making publications freely accessible) and still make the publisher’s version public after six months.
+If a publisher does not permit self-archiving, you can invoke your right pursuant to Section 25fa of the Copyright Act (see section 6 Making publications freely accessible) and still make the publisher’s version public after six months.

 For more information, see the guide to Open Access publishing on the Pure support page.